Groovy Tutorial: Map Example

 [Eric Cantona:name, Manchester United:team, Striker:roles, 28:age]

-And here's an example of Collect entries which the value multiply by 10 times and the key convert to uppercase.
+And here's an example of Collect entries where the value is multiplied by 10 times and the key is converted to uppercase.

 def playerMap = [name: "Eric Cantona", team: "Manchester United", roles: "Striker", age: 28]